aresPanos/Interpretable-Point-Processes/README.md

-# The Variational Inference-Decomposable Point Process (VI-DPP) model
+# The Variational Inference-Decoupled Point Process (VI-DPP) model

 Pytorch implementation of the (vanilla) VI-DPP.